PandoraPFA/PandoraMonitoring/README.txt

 cd PandoraMonitoring
 mkdir build
 cd build
-cp ../BuildSetup.cmake ./

-- open BuildSetup.cmake
-- set paths of PandoraPFANew, LCIO, ROOT and the CMakeModules according to your environment
+- set paths of PandoraPFANew ROOT and the CMakeModules according to your environment

 - cmake and make:
-cmake -C BuildSetup.cmake ..
+cmake -C ILCSoft.cmake ..
 make install